 Accommodation: 1 night at Novotel Manchester or similar.

 Upon arrival in Manchester, we will come to our hotel individually.
-Our tour will commence with a welcome dinner.
+Our tour will commence with a tour briefing and welcome dinner.

 Day 2: Shrewsbury

 Accommodation: 2 nights at Prince Rupert Hotel or similar

 We start the day with a visit to Salford Quays, the major dock of the Manchester Ship Canal.
 The Manchester Ship Canal runs parallel to the Mersey River and made Manchester a most significant port, inland from seaside Liverpool.
 Salford was a major junction for canals, particularly those associated with cotton and silk spinning and weaving in local mills during the 18th and 19th centuries.
 We will also visit the Museum of Science and Industry.